emmatovar27/Spectral-Line_Search_Stacked_VLA/README.md

 # Installation and Configuration

+**This version of the program runs in python 2.X and CASA 5.X**

+The program will be updated for the python 3.X and CASA 6.X

 Extract the files in the path.

 Before running the python program we need to define two variables inside the python script.